sramirez124/sramirez124/README.md

 ![Header](./github-header-image.png)
 <div align="center">
   <h1> About Me</h1>
   <p> Hello, my name is Steven Ramirez.
-I am a fullstack developer with MERN, and a Game Designer.
-I attended a 15 week bootcamp to learn web development and attained my Bachelors in Game Design from Columbia College of Chicago.
-      My passion for game design and web development have honed both my creative and technical skills and I hope my github is a reflection of that.
-While I have more to add to this page, I plan to have this page filled with more projects as I learn new skills and develop more apps or games as time goes on. </p>
+I'm a full-stack developer specializing in the MERN stack and a dedicated game designer.
+I completed a 15-week bootcamp in web development and earned my Bachelor’s degree in Game Design from Columbia College Chicago.
+My passion for both game design and web development has allowed me to develop a unique blend of creative and technical expertise, which I hope is evident in my GitHub projects.
+While there’s more to add, I’m committed to continually expanding this portfolio as I learn new skills and create more apps and games. </p>
   <h2> Current Projects</h2>
   <p>Video Game :video_game: : <a href="https://github.com/sramirez124/GetALife">Get a Life</a></p>
   <p>Website :page_facing_up: : <a href="https://github.com/sramirez124/GetALife">Personal Portfolio</a></p>